liborty/indxvec/README.md

 ## Functions

-The new `hashsort` really wins on longer lists.
-For lists of the order of one thousand items it is about 15% faster that the standard Rust sort.
-At around ten thousand items it is already about 30% faster.
+The new `hashsort` really wins on longer Vecs.
+For about one thousand items upwards it is on average about 25% faster than the standard Rust sort.

 ### Signatures of public functions in module `src/merge.rs`: